rantahar/introduction-to-mpi/_episodes/06-nonblocking.md

 In one of the previous lessons we used the MPI_Send and MPI_Recv functions to communicate between the ranks.
-We saw that these functions are blocking, they will only return once the program can safely modify the buffer.
+We saw that these functions are blocking.
+MPI_Send will only return when the program can safely modify the send buffer and MPI_Recv will only return once the data has been received and written to the receive buffer
-This is safe and usually straightforward, but we also saw how this can lead to problems.
+This is safe and usually straightforward, but causes the program to wait while the communication is happening.
+Usually there is computation that we could run while waiting for data.

 The MPI standard includes non-blocking versions of the send and receive functions, MPI_ISend and MPI_IRecv.